 - Message you want to communicate

 - Best communication channel (the media) that makes the most sense for your particular target audience.

-Successful marketing happens when you send the right message and reach the right market using their marketing communication channel (medium) of choice.
-Picking the right marketing communication channel for your message will contribute significantly to the success of your message reaching your market,
+Successful marketing happens when you send the right message to the right market using their marketing communication channel (medium) of choice.
+Picking the right channel for your message will contribute significantly to the success of your message reaching your market.

 Need help with a marketing plan?
 Sign up for my email list and receive your FREE Masterful Marketing® Create Your Small Business Marketing Plan eBook!